D00mch/HowToClojureDart/README.md

 # The workflow

 Good to start with the [hello-world](https://github.com/Tensegritics/ClojureDart/blob/main/doc/flutter-quick-start.md) and get comfortable with the tools.
+Here is a [video](https://www.youtube.com/watch?v=dfmRNTmfYVg&t=743s&ab_channel=ClojureDart) with the workflow.

-Then I would open 3 windows:
+I would open 3 windows:
 1. Dart file (could be a `\*.dart` file inside `lib/` directory) to be able to experiment with dart code, to check signatures, fields and methods.
 2. Terminal to see the logs and to interact with the hot-reload;
 3. Emulator, in my experience Android is the good one.
 The easiest way to set up one is to install AndroidStuod and use Tools->DeviceManagement.